HEXACO model of personality structure

-The HEXACO model of personality structure is a six-dimensional model of human personality that was created by Michael C. Ashton and Kibeom Lee and explained in their book The H Factor of Personality (ISBN 9781554588640), based on findings from a series of lexical studies involving several European and Asian languages.
-The six factors, or dimensions, include honesty-humility (H), emotionality (E), extraversion (X), agreeableness (A), conscientiousness (C), and openness to experience (O).
+The HEXACO model of personality structure is a six-dimensional model of human personality that was created by Michael C. Ashton and Kibeom Lee, first published in a paper in 2004 and further explained in their 2013 book The H Factor of Personality.
+Based on findings from a series of lexical studies involving several European and Asian languages, the six factors, or dimensions, include honesty-humility (H), emotionality (E), extraversion (X), agreeableness (A), conscientiousness (C), and openness to experience (O).
 Each factor is composed of traits with characteristics indicating high and low levels of the factor.
 The HEXACO model was developed through similar methods as other trait taxonomies and builds on the work of Costa and McCrae and Goldberg.
 The model, therefore, shares several common elements with other trait models.
 However, the HEXACO model is unique mainly due to the addition of the honesty-humility dimension.